 Review the fee schedule before setting up an IRA account.

-Type of Fees: CUSTODIAL FEES
+Type of Fees: IRA & Penalty fees

 I am transferring my long standing Smith Barney accounts to another brokerage firm largely due the fact that I find my new broker to be imperious and non-responsive.
 (I got stuck with this one when my broker of 10+ years quit being a broker).
 While they have paperwork of the transfer in hand, they still charged me the $75 annual custodial fee!
 And when I asked new broker why I am being charged for a year they will not have my money, I got a booklet.
 So I decided the best way to use that loss of $75 is to make others aware of this shell game.